Skip to content

 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-Every business's scheduling needs are different, but all great employee scheduling software has a few things in common:
+Every business has different needs, but all great employee scheduling software has a few things in common:

 • Ease of use for managers.
 The platform should have intuitive drag-and-drop interfaces that make it easy to schedule employees and make changes as your staffing needs evolve.
 The best apps are complex enough to handle businesses with multiple roles, departments, and locations—so you can see at a glance if essential jobs are being covered.
 And the app gets bonus points if it offers advanced features like auto-scheduling, payroll, and applicant tracking.